Tehnix/template-mobile-wasm/README.md

     -output "ios/Shared.xcframework"
 ```

 And finally, we'll combine `x86_64-apple-ios` and `aarch64-apple-ios-sim` into a single binary.
 If we included both of these in the XCFramework, `xcodebuild` would complain that these are the same, and not generate our XCFramework file.
-Oddly enough, it will not be able to build the project without both, so we let `xcodebuild` build the project, and then replace the binary with the fat binary:
+Oddly enough, it will not be able to build the project without both, so we let `xcodebuild` generate the XCFramework first, and then replace the binary with the fat binary:

 ```bash
 # We need to combine the architectures for the iOS Simulator libraries after we've